maximbircu/pull-request-assistant/documentation/documentation.md

 <br />

-Pull Request Assistant is a GitHub Action which helps automate different routines that we're usually running on Pull Requests.
+Pull Request Assistant is a GitHub Action that helps automate different routines that we're usually running on Pull Requests.

 Using it you can execute commands on your Pull Request exactly the same as in a CLI.
 The commands could be executed by